 Having that first coaching call with Doug at the beginning of 2017 and learning from him ever since has blossomed into an entire business and a new way of thinking about content marketing.

 But I didn’t just learn and sit.
 I learned, took action, made mistakes, and grew.

 Will you keep reading, or will you start researching some keywords for your niche or e-commerce site and become the next success story?

-Lashay Lewis has been using the Keyword Golden Ratio for a while with great results — selling seven niche sites over the past two years and starting an agency, Authority Plug.
-I coaching Lashay back in 2017.
+Lashay Lewis has been using the Keyword Golden Ratio for a while with great results — selling seven niche sites over the past two years.
+I coached Lashay back in 2017.
 I asked Lashay to write about improving your ranking in Google for a given keyword.

 How to Improve Keyword Golden Ratio Post Ranking

 I got a question about Keyword Golden Ratio…

 “My brand new site is 3 weeks old and the KGR is ranked at 16.
 How do I move it up in the search?
 Any tips?”